-- 7.13 As outlined at paragraph 7.9 it is necessary to identify additional sites to ensure that the overall provision of housing will be sufficient to meet the housing requirement of 10,400 9,620 dwellings. - 7.14 In the 2002 our existing Local Plan there awere outstanding housing allocations on land at Waterworks Road Coalville and Wentworth Road Coalville.
+- 7.13 As outlined at paragraph 7.9 it is necessary to identify additional sites to ensure that the overall provision of housing will be sufficient to meet the housing requirement of 9,620 dwellings. - 7.14 In the 2002 Local Plan there were outstanding housing allocations on land at Waterworks Road, Coalville and Wentworth Road, Coalville.
 The Wentworth Road site was originally identified in the Coalville District Plan in the late 1970s.
-There is no evidence to suggest that this site will come forward for development and therefore this allocation has not been retained it is not proposed to retain this allocation.
+There is no evidence to suggest that this site will come forward for development and therefore this allocation has not been retained.
 The land at Waterworks Road is owned by the District Council and it remains our intention for the site to be developed for housing.
-Therefore, the site has been we propose that this site be allocated for housing as part of this plan.
-This site is capable of accommodating about 95 dwellings and so there remains a need to identify additional sites. - 7.15 We have considered a range of potential locations and sites to make this provision and have concluded that the most appropriate allocation would be is north of Ashby de la Zouch (more details about this assessment can be found in the supporting Background Paper and the Sustainability Appraisal).
-This area comprises two sites which are identified in our Strategic Housing Land Availability Assessment Site A5 (Land north of Ashby, Money Hill) and Site A22 (Former Arla dairy, Smisby Road).
+Therefore, the site has been allocated for housing as part of this plan.
+This site is capable of accommodating about 95 dwellings and so there remains a need to identify additional sites. - 7.15 We have considered a range of potential locations and sites to make this provision and have concluded that the most appropriate allocation is north of Ashby de la Zouch (more details about this assessment can be found in the supporting Background Paper and the Sustainability Appraisal).
+This area includes two sites which are identified in our Strategic Housing Land Availability Assessment Site A5 (Land north of Ashby, Money Hill) and Site A22 (Former Arla dairy, Smisby Road).
 Part of site A5 has planning permission for 605 dwellings (H1b).
-They remainder of A5 together with the whole of A22 adjoin each other and are proposed included as a single allocation.
+The remainder of A5 together with the whole of A22 adjoin each other and are included as a single allocation.
 The overall scale of development that could be realised on the site (including that part which has planning permission) is about 2,050 dwellings.